qdrant/quaterion/README.md

 ## License

-Qdrant is licensed under the Apache License, Version 2.0.
+Quaterion is licensed under the Apache License, Version 2.0.
 View a copy of the [License file](https://github.com/qdrant/quaterion/blob/master/LICENSE).